ryanatkn/cosmicplayground/README.md

 <sub><sub>🐢</sub></sub><sub>🐢</sub>🐢

-It aims to explore in many directions, but the general goal is to help us learn, create, communicate, and grow.
+_cosmicplayground_ aims to explore in many directions, but the general goal is to help us learn, create, communicate, and grow.